Who is Making the Hiring Decision?

 You would think it was the hiring manager, but does he or she really have the final say?

-There is an exact correlation in understanding who is the decision maker in hiring and who makes the decision when negotiating any sort of business transaction.
+There is an exact correlation between a) understanding who is the decision-maker in hiring and b) understanding who makes the decision when negotiating any sort of business transaction.

 In Jim Camp’s book, Start with NO…The Negotiating Tools that the Pros Don’t Want You to Know, he writes: